Ashok0/EnderalVREssentials/README.md

 [**Caliente's Beautiful Bodies Enhancer - CBBE**](https://www.nexusmods.com/skyrimspecialedition/mods/198?tab=files): Pre-installed using "Vanilla" body shape with "NeverNude" underwear options.
 Improves meshes and textures for your body and hands and gives female NPCs a more feminine form while retaining a lore-friendly Enderal aesthetic.
 Disable if you prefer vanilla bodies.
 Note that while CBBE bodies can be customized for both the player and NPCs using BodySlide, this tool can cause texture and clipping glitches in Enderal.

+[**Equippable Tattoo Skins UNP + CBBE**](https://www.nexusmods.com/skyrimspecialedition/mods/39530?tab=files): Disabled by default.
+For female players only.
+If enabled, this mod allows you to craft up to five unique tattoos at a forge which you can apply to your body from your inventory.
+These tattoos are NOT lore friendly but you can overwrite these tattoos in your \mods\Equippable Tattoo Skins UNP + CBBE\textures\actors\character\equipskins\female\ folder with custom bodypaint textures of your choice.
+Bodypaint applied to female characters with this mod can be viewed in first person on your VRIK body when playing in VR!

 [**Bijin Skin CBBE 2k Based**](https://www.nexusmods.com/skyrimspecialedition/mods/20078?tab=files): Smoother skin for NPCs with less blemishes.
 Disable if you prefer vanilla skin.

 [**Replace spiders with wolfs and bears**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.
 Enable if you have arachnophobia!